GamStop to become mandatory for GB licensees

 The decision comes after the GC in September said GamStop required improvements if it was to become mandatory for all licensees to integrate with the solution.
 It works by allowing consumers to register via a destination page, which then self-excludes them from all participating gambling sites for a period of six months, one year or five years.

 “We have been working very hard for the last two years to ensure that GamStop becomes a trusted, secure and independent service that helps anyone who has an issue with their gambling to exclude themselves from the majority of online sites," GamStop chief executive Fiona Palmer commented.
+"And, we are also trying to keep track of casinos not on GamStop list to safe our users.", she said.

 “More than 118,000 people have already used GamStop to exclude themselves from online gambling for either six months, a year or five years, and today’s announcement recognises the progress that we have made," Palmer continued.
 “We will continue to work closely with the regulator, operators and charities to ensure that we are providing a straightforward, effective self-exclusion scheme for consumers.”